lunadragon06/betanya-cosmetics/README.md

 + delete a single product from both site and API
 - [ ] New functionalities and improvements for admin and especially users will most likely be added
 #### Login info 🔐
-The login information is exactly the same as for Project Exam 2 (Torf's Gallery of Art) which has been provided from my other GitHub repo (taken from my other account) [here](https://github.com/lunadragon06/torfs-art-gallery).
+The login information is exactly the same as for Project Exam 2 (Torf's Gallery of Art) which has been provided from my other GitHub repo [here](https://github.com/lunadragon06/torfs-art-gallery/tree/master).
 Same base API url was used, since I currently don't have energy nor capacity to make new publicly hosted.
 ## 🔧 Built With
 I used these following tech stack to build this project:
 - [Cloudinary](https://www.cloudinary.com/)